Aalto-LeTech/JSAV-exercises/JSAV-exercise-development.md

 # Developing JSAV Exercises

-## Software development

-The testbench is this repository is useful for developing JSAV exercises standalone, even without JSAV Exercise Recorder, full OpenDSA source, or a learning management system.
+This repository is useful for developing JSAV exercises standalone, even without JSAV Exercise Recorder, full OpenDSA source, or a learning management system.
 JSAV exercises are pure browser-side JavaScript, HTML and CSS.
 If you would like to develop JSAV exercises but don't know how to